aecio/aecio.github.io/src/posts/2012-09-04_custom-latex-beamer-theme.md

 # A simple & clean Latex Beamer theme

-Beamer is a greate Latex class used to create presentations.
+Beamer is a great Latex class used to create presentations.
 Unfortunately, most default Beamer themes are very bloated and full of stuff that waste the usefull space of the slides.
 Looking for simplicity, I created a custom beamer theme that is simple and clean.